-12 The amounts for pensioners are set out in Schedule 2 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012, and subsequent amendments.
+&lt;sup>22 The amounts for pensioners are set out in Schedule 2 to the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012, and subsequent amendments.
 The amounts for working-age applications are decided by Bristol City Council.
+The amounts for applicants receiving Universal Credit are based on the maximum Universal Credit award (see paragraphs 56-60).